Syrah

 -

 Cabardes: Chateau Lalande RedConcentrated in the mouth, showing a good balance between blackcurrant fruits and length, blended between Mediterranean and Atlantic grapes.
+The smoky character is evident on the palate, firmly grounded by fine tannins and notes of undergrowth and bay leaf.
+The balance of alcohol and freshness carries the flavours through to an elegant finish.

 - Unit price